DTrejo/dtrejo.github.io/how-to-buy-and-cook-steak.md

   on the outside.
 The moisture shed from being cold prevents crusting.
   - What is crusting?
 It's when the surface of the steak becomes cow bacon — it's massively tasty.
-- Coat the steak with olive oil.
+- Coat the steak with olive oil (or ghee, which I now prefer b/c of its high smoke point).
 Then season.
 - Salt and pepper both sides very heavily.
 It's almost impossible to put too much salt.
 Please stop reading now if you are concerned about salt intake.
 - Push and rub seasoning into the meat.